• Skip to primary navigation

 Easy homemade fish cakes

-Fish cakes are said to have originated in the 19th century in England as a way of using up left over fish and potatoes.
-However, a quick search on widipedia shows that every country has its own version of fish cakes.
+Fish cakes are said to have originated in the 19th century in England as a way of using up leftover fish and potatoes.
+However, a quick search on Wikipedia shows that every country has its own version of fish cakes.
 In China, for example, fish cakes have been popular for over 4000 years.

-For this recipe though, I’m sticking to the original English version, first published by Mrs Beeton in her Book of Household Management in 1861.
+This recipe for fish cakes was first published by Mrs. Beeton in her Book of Household Management in 1861.

 Title: The Book of Household Management